UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-28-team12-image-video-colorization.md

 ---
 layout: post
 comments: true
-title: Image / Video Colorization
+title: Video Colorization
 author: Tony Xia, Vince Ai
 date: 2022-01-28
 ---

-> Historical images and videos are all black and white before the invention of colored cameras.
+> Historical videos like old movies are all black and white before the invention of colored cameras.
 However, have you wondered how the good old time looked like with colors?
-We will attempt to colorize old images / videos with the power of deep generative models.
+We will attempt to colorize old videos with the power of deep generative models.

 <!--more-->
 {: class="table-of-content"}
 * TOC
 {:toc}

+## Introduction
+Colorization is the process of estimating RGB colors from grayscale images or video frames to improve their aesthetic and perceptual quality.
+Image colorization has been one of the hot-pursuit problems in computer vision research in the past decades.
+Various models has be proposed that can colorize image in increasing accuracy.
+Video colorization, on the other hand, remains relatively unexplored, but has been gaining increasingly popularity recently.
+It inherits all the challenges faced by image colorization, while adding more complexities to the colorization process.

+In this project, we will cover some of the state-of-the-art models in video colorization, examine their model architecture, explain their methodology of tackling the problems, and compare their effectiveness.
+We will also identify the limitations of current models, and shed light on the future course of research in this field.

-## Main Content
+## Problem Formulation
-We will be exploring methods currently used to colorize monochrome images and videos.
+Formally, video colorization is the problem where given a sequence of grayscale image frame as input, the model aims to recover the corresponding sequence of RGB image frame.
+To simplify the problem, we usually adopts YUV channels, where only 2 channels needs to be predicted instead of 3.
+Video colorization poses the following challenges to the research community:

+    1. Like image colorization, it is a severely ill-posed problem, as two of the 3 channels are missing.
+They have to be inferred from other sementics of the image like object detection.

+    2. Unlike image colorization that only needs to take care of one image at a time, video colorization needs to remain temporally consistent when colorizatoin a sequence of video frames.
+Directly applying image colorization methods to videos will cause flickering effects.

+    3. While image colorization is stationary, video colorization has to deal with dynamics scenes, so some frames will be blurred and hard to colorize.

+    4. Video colorization requires much more computing power than image colorization as the dataset are usually huge and the models are more complex.
-## Example
+## Models

+### Learning Blind Video Temporal Consistency  (2018)
+### Deep Exemplar-based Video Colorization (2019)
-### Image
+### Framewise Instance Aware Image Colorization (2020)
+### Temporally Consistent Video Colorization (TCVC) (2021)

+## Conclusion

 ![YOLO]({{ '/assets/images/team12/example.png' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}